geckosio/geckos.io/README.md

 io.addServer(server)
 io.onConnection( channel => { ... })
+// make sure the client uses the same port
+// @geckos.io/client uses the port 9208 by default
 server.listen(3000)
 ```

 ## Deployment

-You have to make sure you deploy it to a server which forwards all traffic on ports **9208/tcp** and **0-65535/upd** to your application.
+You have to make sure you deploy it to a server which forwards all traffic on ports **9208/tcp** (or another port you define) and **0-65535/upd** to your application.

-Port 9208/tcp is used for the peer signaling.
+Port 9208/tcp (or another port you define) is used for the peer signaling.
 The peer connection itself will be on a random port between 0-65535/upd.

 ## ICE Servers